ohmpi/ohmpi/public/_sources/page2.rst.txt

 All dependencies are specified in requirements.txt

 .. note::
-	 all instructions below should be typed in the terminal
+	 All instructions below should be typed in the terminal

 It is first necessary to ensure that the libatlas-base-dev library is installed: